oslabs-beta/Opal/README.md

 npm run start-prod
 ```

-## Using the App
+## Connecting to Azure

 Opal relies on the Default Azure Credential part of the Azure Identity SDK for read access (no write access) to the functions on your account.
-As such, there are several different ways to use Opal.
+As such, there are two different ways to use Opal.

 1. Without environment variables.